Volunteering at the Bradley!

 - Concession volunteers are required to work prior to the start of a show by making popcorn and selling concessions.
 They are also required to sell concessions during intermission and must stay after the show to resupply the candy, water and containers, as well as clean the lobby area.

-- Greeters, Ticket Takers, and Will Call will work prior to the show and may stay after the show to help clean the lobby and theatre.
+- Greeters, Patron Check-in Volunteers (Ticket Takers), and Will Call will work prior to the show and may stay after the show to help clean the lobby and theatre.

 - Program distribution (may be under 18) requires the volunteer to hand out programs only.